Subscribe to updates

 Partnership Delivery to VRU Serious Violence Plan

-Katie Jones provided an update on the serious violence duty strategy, which was completed and published last year.
-The strategy outlines six priorities based on the borough's needs assessment and is currently undergoing a refresh, including a new strategic needs assessment to update crime types and the borough's needs.
-This will help identify gaps and tailor support and prioritisation.
-The first workshop for leads is scheduled for 28 April, focusing on recapping the serious violence duty, discussing the action plan, and setting a forward plan to meet the duty's requirements.
-The action plan includes aspirational actions, acknowledging resource constraints, and demonstrates how the borough is meeting the serious violence duty in practice.
-Funding is available for delivering the duty, including a roadshow to communicate priorities to communities and schoolchildren, covering topics such as vaping, exploitation, and knife crime.
-The serious violence duty is a statutory requirement for all partners, and their involvement in workshops is crucial for understanding its requirements.
-The partnership will continue to collaborate on a plan for delivering the duty, ensuring all partners are involved and that its needs are met.
+Katie Jones provided an update on the serious violence duty strategy, which was published last year and is currently undergoing a refresh.
+This refresh includes a new strategic needs assessment to identify gaps and tailor support.
+A workshop is scheduled for April 28th to discuss the action plan and ensure the duty's requirements are met.
+Funding is available for delivering the duty, including a roadshow to communicate priorities to communities and schools, covering topics such as vaping, exploitation, and knife crime.
+The serious violence duty is a statutory requirement for all partners, who are urged to attend workshops and understand its implications.

 Prevent Update